 Not only will you likely be cutting out calories, but you could see an uptick in your mood, too.
 Increased produce portions were linked with higher levels of happiness and life satisfaction in a study published August 2016 in the American Journal of Public Health.

-"Try pairing your produce with some protein or lean fat, both of which add flavor and help you stay fuller longer," recommends Cassetty.
-"This might be a banana with pumpkin seeds or walnuts, berries with yogurt or carrots with guacamole."
+"Try pairing your produce with some protein or lean fat, both of which add flavor and help you stay fuller longer," recommends Cassetty, offering the following ideas:

 Day 6: Eat a Bigger Breakfast